kimoppalfens/kimoppalfens.github.io/_posts/2017-03-24-Setting up an SCCM Labo using Powershell Direct - Part 1.md

 Most of the work on configuring each virtual machine was done using Powershell Direct.

+The reason we have chosen Powershell Direct over any available hydration kit is it's flexibility.
+As you'll hopefully notice at the end of this series I can easily adjust the configuration of any of the servers by adding/removing or adjusting a building block.
+This would be a lot harder to achieve using a Hydration Kit.

 ## Powershell Direct ##

 You can use PowerShell Direct to run arbitrary PowerShell in a Windows 10 or Windows Server 2016 virtual machine from your Hyper-V host regardless of network configuration or remote management settings.